chmln/typescript-css-modules-loader/README.md

 # typescript-css-modules
-Loader to generate typescript declaration files (.d.ts) from css modules
+Loader to generate typescript declaration files (.d.ts) from css modules.

+Should be used in tandem with `enhanced-css-loader`.

 ## Installation